Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs: Quadratic semimartingales

-\rmii A right continuous left limited submartingale (c\`{a}dl\`{a}g in the French denomination) $S_.$ is a c\`{a}dl\`{a}g optional process $S_.=S_0+N_.+K_.,$ where $N_.$ is a local martingale and $K_.$ a predictable c\`{a}dl\`{a}g increasing process.
-The pair $(N_.,K_.)$ is called the additive decomposition of $S$.
-When $S_.$ is a positive submartingale, $(M_.,A_.)$ is said to be the multiplicative decomposition of $S_.$ if $S_.=S_0 \, \mathcal{E}_.(M)\exp(A_.)$, where $M_.$ is a local martingale and $A_.$ a predictable c\`{a}dl\`{a}g increasing process.\\[1mm] \rmiii Dellacherie \& Meyer \cite{Dellacherie-Meyer} (in Appendix 1 - Probabilit\'{e}s et Potentiel B) have extended this definition to right and left limited submartingales (also known as strong submartingales) when the increasing predictable process $K_.$ is only with left and right limits (l\`{a}dl\`{a}g in the French denomination), with the following decomposition $K_.=K^1_.+K^2_{-.}$, where $K^1_.$ is a c\`{a}dl\`{a}g predictable increasing process and $K^2_{-.}$ is the process of the left limits of a c\`{a}dl\`{a}g optional increasing process $K^2_{.}$. \paragraph{Characterization of $\mathcal{Q}$-semimartingales} The simplest $\mathcal{Q}$-semimartingales are those for which the structure condition ${\mathcal Q}$ is saturated, i.e. $V_.=\frac{1}{2}\varqM_.$ or $\lu{V}_.=-\frac{1}{2} \varqM_.$.
-Because of their importance, we refer to them as $q $ (resp. $\lu{q}$) semimartingales, and denote them by
+\item[(iii)] Dellacherie and Meyer~\cite{Dellacherie-Meyer} (in Appendix 1---Probabilit\'{e}s et Potentiel~B) have extended this definition to right and left limited submartingales (also known as strong submartingales) when the increasing predictable process $K_{\cdot}$ is only with left and right limits (l\`{a}dl\`{a}g in the French denomination), with the following decomposition $K_{\cdot}=K^1_{\cdot}+K^2_{-\cdot}$, where $K^1_{\cdot}$ is a c\` {a}dl\`{a}g predictable increasing process and $K^2_{-\cdot}$ is the process of the left limits of a c\`{a}dl\`{a}g optional increasing process $K^2_{\cdot}$. \end{longlist}